zoraviel/CSS-and-GitHub-intro/git_branches/README.md

 <img src="../images/branches_switching_branches.png" alt="Use this menu to switch branches" width=651>

+*Above: To change to another branch, click its name in this list.
+For your assignment, stay in the new branch you made &mdash; not* master.

 **DANGER!** If you make changes in one branch, and then you switch to another branch and make more changes, you will have a problem.
 Please be careful to stay inside the *assignment-yourname* branch AT ALL TIMES for the rest of this assignment.

 ## Your assignment